marshkt0/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I graduated from one of America's smallest liberal arts colleges with two friends.
+I graduated from one of America's smallest liberal arts colleges with no friends.
 Now, I'm using my knowledge to help struggling Internet freaks make it in this lonely world.

 <p>&nbsp;</p>
 ### Testimonials